 If your brain has been damaged, you may need treatment and rehabilitation, perhaps on a long-term basis.
 This might include:

-Physical and occupational therapy to help you regain the ability to perform daily activities and to live as independently as possible.
+Physical and occupational therapy to help you regain the ability to do daily activities and to live as independently as possible.

 Speech and language therapy to help you with understanding and producing language, as well as organizing daily tasks and developing problem-solving methods.